HopkinsIDD/covid_deaths_and_data/README.md

 * _Weekly_Deaths_JHU-CSSE_Final_Gold_Standard_Outliers.csv_ - consists of the reported COVID-19 Deaths for all 50 states plus Washington D.C. and Puerto Rico along with indicators of the data points being data dumps which can be treated as gold standard outliers.
 * _Weekly_Deaths_JHU-CSSE_Visual_Outliers.csv_ - consists of the reported COVID-19 Deaths for all 50 states plus Washington D.C. and Puerto Rico along with indicators of the data points being data dumps identified visually.

+This open-source project is licensed under GPL v3.0.